scalle0/Utilities/README.md

 # Utilities
-Used by scalle0 to code energy management system in the house
+Used by scalle0 to code energy management system in the house. try to get growatt